GabeScott/standard-works-vault/General Conference/1984 April - Restoring the Lost Sheep.md

 The Lord has promised great rewards for those who reach out to strengthen their brothers and sisters.

-The Lord has said in modern revelation, “And if it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father!”
-(D&C 18:15.)
+The Lord has said in modern revelation, “And if it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father!” ([[D&C 18.15|D&C 18:15]].)

 I wish I could engrave on every heart what I so keenly know and feel.
 I bear unwavering testimony that our Heavenly Father and His Divine Son, Jesus Christ, rule and reign, and that we must all understand that the gospel is everlasting.
 It is forever and applicable to all, and each of us is to be held accountable.

 May the Lord bless us in this important work, I pray, in the name of Jesus Christ, amen.